Frequently Asked Questions

 Do you offer scholarships, grants, or subsidies of any kind?
 How can I make a retreat more possible, financially?

 We sincerely wish we were in a position to offer financial assistance, but we’re a small business (it’s just the two of us) and as full-time writers, ourselves, we simply don’t have the means to subsidize others.
 When we’re pulling together these retreats, we do our best to negotiate competitive pricing with our providers and we keep the costs as low as possible for participants, but there’s no getting around the fact that travel, hotels, coaches, and meals are expensive.
-The pandemic has also had far-reaching economic consequences, increasing costs on everything from heating and food costs to fuel for coaches and higher wages for the hard working people who are employed in the hospitality industry.
+Tariff wars and pandemics also have far-reaching economic consequences, increasing costs on everything from heating and food to fuel for coaches and higher wages for the hard working people who are employed in the hospitality industry.

 That said, previous participants have made a Go and Write! retreat more affordable by exploring the following options: